 Graduates of the Administration of Justice program are eligible for positions in public and private sector organizations including, but not limited to law enforcement; legal firms; nonprofits; federal, state, and local governments.
-Specific jobs with these employers include promoted law enforcement, Federal Law Enforcement that requires a degree, Court Clerks, Detective grade or higher, Crisis Management, Political and other positions that require a bachelor's degree.
+Specific jobs with these employers include Court Clerks, Detective or higher, Crisis Management, and other positions that require a bachelor's degree.
 Depending on experience, graduates of this program will be prepared to contribute to a broad range of entry-level to mid-level positions.